 Job descriptions play a crucial role in your hiring procedures, so it’s no wonder that the degree of diversity and inclusion in your workforce starts here.
 Research shows that job descriptions have a tendency to use a more masculine tone of voice.
 They often contain more stereotypically masculine words, like “ambitious”, “dominate”, and “challenging”.
 The problem with using too many of these words is that women will be less likely to apply for your job.
 Writing more gender-neutral job descriptions is key to persuading both men and women to apply.

-Augmented writing tools for more diversity and inclusion
+Augmented writing tools and diversity recruitment

 At Textmetrics, we offer an augmented writing platform that uses algorithms to help you write inclusive job descriptions and attract diverse candidates.
 Your job post will have a more gender-neutral tone of voice and will contain words that appeal to both men and women.
 You’ll also eliminate unnecessary jargon, replacing overly complex phrases with terms that everyone can understand.